TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/do_now.md

 #Do Now 2.02

-Open up the terminal.
+Open up the console.
 Type the following code.
 ```python
  x_stage1 = 123
  y_stage1 = 456